osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 If you need all geometries of a relation, you can use `as_geometrycollection()`.
-It will contain all geometries which can be generated from node and way members of the relation.
+It will contain all geometries which can be generated from node and way members of the relation in order of those members.
 Members of type "relation" are ignored.
-Node members will result in a point geometry, way members will usually be created as linestring geometry, but can result in a point geometry if the way only contains one (distinct) point.
+Node members will result in a point geometry, way members will result in a linestring geometry.
+Geometries that can't be built are missing.
+(You can detect this by counting the number of geometries with `num_geometries()` and comparing that to the number of members of type node and relation.)
+If no valid geometry can be created, so if the geometry collection would be empty, a null geometry is returned instead.

 ### The `add_row` function